-A hybrid mattress refers to a mattress that incorporates a variety of the foam types mentioned above, with the aim of maximising support and comfort, as well as minimising problems that mattresses of days gone by suffered – examples are collapsing or sinking which resulting in back pain and restless sleep.
+A hybrid mattress refers to a mattress that incorporates a variety of the foam types mentioned above, with the aim of maximizing support and comfort, as well as minimizing problems that mattresses of days gone by suffered – examples are collapsing or sinking which resulting in back pain and restless sleep.

-The Pillow Top is a term used to describe the padded layer fixed to the top cover of a mattress.
+Pillow top is a term used to describe the padded layer fixed to the top cover of a mattress.
 It offers added support and all the comfort required from a good bed.
-This relatively new trend of adding a pillow top to a bed implies that it eliminates the need to turn a mattress as was the case in the old days.
-The most modern-day mattresses do not require turning at all.
+This fairly new trend of adding a pillow top to a bed implies that it eliminates the need to turn a mattress as was the case in the old days.
+In fact, most modern mattress does not require turning at all.

 SUPPORT AND COMFORT

-These are probably the most common words found when researching buying a new bed.
+These are probably the most common words found when conducting research on buying a new bed.
 Support references such features designed into a mattress to keep a person’s spine in near-perfect alignment, reducing back pain and limits friction on pressure points of the human body.
-Comfort refers the ability of, or the level to which a mattress is capable of wrapping around the body, as well as its ability to respond favourably to the shape of the body and to retain its form.
+Comfort refers the ability of, or the level to which a mattress is capable of wrapping around the body, as well as its ability to respond favourably to the shape of the body and to retain its shape.

-Responsiveness is a term often used by mattress experts; this refers to the rate at which a mattress can adjust to changes in pressure.
-It is an essential feature since superior responsiveness implies that a mattress will quickly adapt to accommodate pressure points when a sleeping person changes position.
+Responsiveness is a term often used by mattress experts.
+This refers to the rate at which a mattress is able to adjust to changes in pressure.
+It is an important feature, since superior responsiveness implies that a mattress will quickly adjust to accommodate pressure points when a sleeping person changes position.
 Slow response time is a drawback because it often results in a restless night if it takes too long for a person to settle into a new comfortable position after turning in their sleep.

-Motion transfer refers to the amount of energy transferred from one part of the mattress to another, an essential matter for couples sharing a bed.
-A low motion transfer factor minimises the impact of the movement of one person which means the other sleeper is not disturbed.
-If you have a partner who is a restless sleeper, motion transfer is critical when choosing a bed.
+Motion transfer refers to the amount of energy transferred from one part of the mattress to another, and important matter for couples sharing a bed.
+A low motion transfer factor minimizes the impact of movement of one person which means the other sleeper is not disturbed.
+If you have a partner who is a restless sleeper, motion transfer is really important when choosing a bed.